AchrafKassioui/Learning-SpriteKit/README.md

 - In `update`, all transforms of the layer nodes are reset.
 This guarantees that whatever logic and physics I run on the nodes of these layers, their parent node is in scene space with a scale of 1.
 It's best to not mess with scale while running physics.
 - I don't need to reset the position and rotation of the camera node.
 The camera node carries its position and rotation from frame to frame.
 I do however reset its scale to 1 after storing its original value, because I control the camera with physics.
+- The rest of update, actions, physics, and constraints run.
 - In `didFinishUpdate`, i.e. just before rendering, I restore the original scale of the camera node, then I reapply the camera node transforms on the nodes that need to be moved by the camera.

 Notice how the camera transforms are applied to the content layer, not the UI layer.
 This is the opposite of what happens with SKCameraNode, and it is the reason why a manual camera is more powerful.